-- RTI Observability Library allows instrumenting a Connext application to emit telemetry data.
+- RTI Monitoring Library 2.0 (formerly called RTI Observability Library) allows instrumenting a Connext application to emit telemetry data.
 The library also accepts remote commands (via the dashboards) to change the set of emitted telemetry data at runtime. - RTI Observability Collector Service scalably collects and distributes telemetry data from individual Connext applications all the way to third-party telemetry backends, such as Prometheus® for metrics and Grafana® LokiTM for logs. - RTI Observability Dashboards provide a way to visualize the telemetry data collected from Connext applications using a set of reference Grafana dashboards that you can customize or use as an example to enhance and build dashboards in the platform of your choice.